solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 instance are constrained.
 Monitor resource usage and determine whether the instance needs to be scaled up.

+There are several troubleshooting tools available for Azure Database for PostgreSQL that focus on resource analysis.
+Some items that are coverd
+include:

+-   High CPU Usage
+-   High Memory Usage
+-   High IOPS Usage
+-   High Temporary Files
+-   Autovacuum Monitoring
+-   Autovacuum Blockers

+For the latest information, reference [Troubleshooting guides for Azure Database for PostgreSQL - Flexible Server].

+Additionally, you can utilize the monitoring metrics to further investigate any resource related issues.
+Reference [Monitor metrics on Azure Database for PostgreSQL - Flexible Server][Monitor Azure Database for PostgreSQL Flexible Servers with built-in metrics] for more information.

 ### Unsupported PostgreSQL features

 Operating in a cloud environment means that certain features that